 We will work with you to understand the circumstances surrounding the allegations and compare your truthful version of events against that documented in the prosecution evidence.
 We will pull out anomalies and undertake investigation work to find any third party evidence to support your defence.

-Whether we go door to door looking for witnesses, extract CCTV footage from the venue at which you met or we interview others with circumstantial knowledge; our Criminal Solicitors will do whatever needs to be done with the objective of winning your case.
+Whether we go door-to-door looking for witnesses, extract CCTV footage from the venue at which you met or interview others with circumstantial knowledge; our rape solicitors will do whatever needs to be done to win your case.

 The issue of consent

-Book a free consultation with an expert Rape Solicitor
+Book a free consultation with an expert false Rape allegations Solicitor

-In such complex and intimidating investigations or prosecutions, you will require skilful advice at every juncture.
+In a case of this nature which involves intimidating and complex investigations or even prosecutions, you will need experienced advice at every crossroad.
 To understand each other and ensure we can work together, we will offer you a free consultation for you to discuss your case with us.
-Our Rape Solicitors will listen to your side of the case, talk you through the process and discuss how the case should proceed so you can make an informed decision on representation.
+Our false rape solicitors will listen to your side of the case, talk you through the process and discuss how the case should proceed so you can make an informed decision on representation.

-Please Contact Us and ask to speak to our Rape Lawyers to arrange a meeting in person, online or by telephone.
-If you prefer, you can WhatsApp us from the link you will find at the bottom banner if you open this page on your mobile phone device.
+Please contact us and ask to speak to our rape lawyers to arrange a meeting in person, online or by telephone.
+If you prefer, you can WhatsApp us from the link you will find on this page.